 What to expect

-From bratwurst sausages on brioche buns with sauerkraut and senf, to bratkartoffein and pretzels, we will have an endless choice of authentic food to cater all your Oktoberfest needs.
+From bratwurst sausages on brioche buns with sauerkraut and senf, to bratkartoffein and pretzels, we have an endless choice of authentic food to cater all your Oktoberfest needs.
 Krajauer smokey bacon sausage, kasekrainer cheese filled sausages with a chilli hit, frikadellen pork burgers, schnitzel, and with vegan and vegetarian options available you'll not be going hungry.

 We are pleased to offer a variety of gluten free / coeliac options from our selected caterers, however we cannot guarantee that cross contamination will not occur.